LandRegistry-Attic/dm-dev-env/README.md

 # dev-vm - The VM for developers

-This is a full featured Developer VM, built by the Charges Team for the Charges Team.
+This is a full featured Developer VM, built by the Digital Mortgage Team for the Digital Mortgage Team.

 **Table of contents**
 - [Philosophy](#philosophy)